 The Senser connects to the implants through ultrasound.
-Each chip is smaller than a grain of rice and can both pick up signals from the brain and send messages to the brain.
-That’s how we can send and receive the sensation of touch and have a natural interaction with another person.
-So How does it work?
+Each chip is smaller than a grain of sand and can both pick up signals from the brain and send messages to the brain.
+That is how NeoTouch can send and receive the sensation of touch and create a natural interaction with another person.
+So how does it work?

 The somatosensory cortex is a kind of map of our entire body.
 Stimulating targeted areas of this map can create a sense of touch anywhere on the skin.
 The motor cortex, on the other hand, controls the way we move and touch.
-Interfacing with these two brain areas means that NeoTouch can pick up our thoughts on touching another person from our motor cortex and then send this touch to their somatosensory cortex for them to experience.
+Interfacing with these two brain areas means that NeoTouch can pick up our ‘thoughts’ of touching another person from our motor cortex and then send these impulses to recipient’s somatosensory cortex to experience as touch.

-“The interesting thing about the somatosensory cortex” says Seymour, “is the way in which it doesn’t just process the objective quality of touch, it also does a kind of social and personal evaluation.
-That’s why NeoTouch is able to give you the experience of different kinds of interactions with different people.”
+“The interesting thing about the somatosensory cortex,” says Seymour, “is the way in which it doesn’t just process the objective quality of touch, it also does a kind of social and personal evaluation.
+That’s why NeoTouch is able to give you a very individual experience with different people.”

-Stuart Johnson, CEO of Somas Technologies is quick to sell us NeoTouch as a valid replacement for real touch: “For the first time we are able to artificially trigger our sense of intimacy and a felt presence.”
+Stuart Johnson, CEO of Somas Technologies is quick to sell us NeoTouch as a valid replacement for real touch: “For the first time we are able to artificially trigger our sense of intimacy and the feeling of physical presence.”

-Seymore, however, is skeptical how much synthetic touch can really deliver the same benefits as the real deal.
+Mike Seymore, however, is sceptical about whether synthetic touch can really deliver the same benefits as the real deal.
 “If someone touches me it’s not just about the sensation of their hand touching me.
 It also depends on the way the rest of their body is positioned towards mine, the mood, and place… In a way, it’s as if their whole body is touching mine.
 This element of touch is simply lacking in NeoTouch.”

 Touch is an element of nonverbal communication such as body language and eye contact.
 As such it is experienced and understood in the context of these other aspects of communication that combine into a complex, multi-sensory experience.
 This also means that it has unconscious effects on our emotions and behaviour towards others.

 In this sense, touch is more than a sensation on the skin.
 We even speak of something being touching when it affects us emotionally.
-Connecting to another person through skin contact is deeply instinctive, emotive and full of meaning.
-Even before birth, we are connected to our mothers and after birth touch is essential to growth and physical and emotional development.
+Connecting to another person through skin contact is deeply intuitive, emotive and full of meaning.
+Even before birth, we are connected to our mothers, and after birth touch is essential to growth, as well as physical and emotional development.
 [35, 36] To touch us, someone has to enter our private space.
 They have to literally be within arm’s reach.
-Those we are comfortable being in such close proximity to are generally the ones we are also emotionally close to.
-This makes the connection between touch and intimacy evident; The connection between emotional closeness and physical closeness.
+Those we are comfortable being in such close proximity to are generally the people we are also emotionally close to.
+This makes the connection between touch and intimacy evident; the connection between emotional closeness and physical closeness.